davidmcloughlinmp/davidmcloughlinmp/README.md

-- 👋 Hi, I’m @davidmcloughlinmp
+- 👋 Hi, I’m @davidmcloughlinmp, David for short
 - 👀 I’m interested in C#, Azure, Mobile and Web apps
 - 🌱 I’m currently learning French
 - 💞️ I’m not looking to collaborate on anything at the moment
-- 📫 How to reach me: Teams and email
+- 📫 How to reach me: Teams and email, if you know you know

 <!---
 davidmcloughlinmp/davidmcloughlinmp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.